 Capitalization Rate

-Typically referred to as “cap rate”, this is used to determine your annual return on a property investment based upon the profit you expect thecash flow on investment property property to generate.
+Typically referred to as “cap rate”, this is used to determine your annual return on a property investment based upon the profit you expect the property to generate.
 This figure is a ratio between your net operating income and the price you paid for the property.
 For example, if you purchased a property for $200,000 and your expected net income for the year is $15,000, your cap rate would be 7.5% as you divide the expected net income by the purchase price.
 Keep in mind that cap rate does not take into consideration any loan costs; however, you want your cap rate to be greater than your interest rate on your loan.
 Does this mean you shouldn’t use this calculation?
 Not necessarily – it can still be a great tool for evaluating multiple properties when you’re considering which one to purchase.

 Cash Flow Before Tax